meisnate12/PMM-Image-Sets/README.md

 If you want to run `set_update.py` locally, you need to either set up the Environment Variables `TMDBAPI`, `TRAKT_ID`, and `TRAKT_TOKEN` or use the run arguments `--tmdbapi`, `--trakt_id`, and `trakt_token`.

+We recommend using Environment Variables as these are stored in a file rather than having to be typed in a command on each run.
+To do this, open up `.env.example` and enter your TMDB/Trakt keys, then rename the file to .env

-an example run argument would be `python set_update.py --tmdbapi 123456 --trakt_id 1a2bc3 --trakt_token 9z8y7x`
+If you prefer using the run arguments, an example run command would be `python set_update.py --tmdbapi 123456 --trakt_id 1a2bc3 --trakt_token 9z8y7x`

 # Image Sets